VTLee/ldoughty.com/content/post/gitlab-cicd-with-spot-instances/index.md

 * `MaxBuilds` is how many jobs a machine can do before you recycle it
 * `MachineOptions` is a [giant collection of additional properties](https://docs.gitlab.com/runner/configuration/autoscale.html#what-are-the-supported-cloud-providers) you should investigate, but most of this is clear.
 The only one that really isn't is the `amazonec2-spot-price` field, which I recommend setting to your on-demand price for the instance type.
 This will ensure you nearly always can do builds, and never pay more than you would if you ran the server 24/7.
 Generally, we've seen this alone is 50% cheaper.

 From the above config, you can see we set peak hours, M-F 8am-5:59pm Eastern.
-During business hours we'd keep `IdleCount` workers ready to got always, and we could build _up to_ `concurrent` concurrent workers.
-If there was a break of non-use, we'd spin back down to a minimum of the `IdleCount` (or `OffPeakIdleCount`).
-Of course, our developers could still spin up lots of workers after-hours, it's just a bit slower to get rolling.
+During business hours we'd keep 1 worker in wait always, and we could build _up to_ 5 concurrent workers.
+If there was a break of non-use, we'd spin back down to a minimum of 1.
+After peak, we have no idle workers (which adds ~2 minutes to CICD time), but if one of them did spin up, we'd keep it around for 5 minutes to make staged builds flow into each other with less delay.
+Of course, our developers could still have up to 5 concurrent builds off-hours, it's just slightly slower, and less forgiving.

 ## Final Notes
 I hope you found this helpful!
-Unfortunately, I developed this over several weeks, so if there are any mistakes, drop me a line at leemdoughty (at Gmail) so I can correct them.
+Unfortunately, I developed this over several weeks, so if there are any mistakes, drop me a line at ldoughty@vt.edu so I can correct them.